 We are selling specific numbers on a first come first served basis.
 They range from:142-148;152-158;162-166;172-178; 182-186;and 162-198

-We are often asked at shows, "where do your get your doors".
+We are often asked at shows, "where do your get your Antique Post Office Doors".
 Well, we received a call in November 2019 from a private collector in Pleasant Hills, that saw our listing in the Ft Ligonier Days Program and she wanted to know if we were interested in purchasing some doors.
 Turns out, she and her late husband were collectors and purchased the Post Office setup from the Beallsville, PA Country Store in the early 1970's, She was downsizing and wanted them to go to a good home.
 At the far right side of this Post Office, there are 16 original 1896 Pointer Dial Doors.
 We are now offering these for sale.

 Beallsville, Washington County PA was named for Zephaniah Bealle, a pioneer settler, and was incorporated in 1852.
 A Post Office Called Beallsville has been in operation since 1822.